Raigyo/unity-3d-game-forest/Readme.md

 #### 3.2.9.
 Script: [SlopeDetection.cs](scripts/SlopeDetection.cs)

-//SlopeDetection: Finds the slope/grade/incline angle of ground underneath a CharacterController**
+//SlopeDetection: Finds the slope/grade/incline angle of ground underneath a CharacterController

-I used and modified this [script](https://gist.github.com/jawinn/f466b237c0cdc5f92d96) to detect the slope using a raycast behind the player. so i can set the high of jump according to the slope/ incline angle of ground underneath.
+I used and modified this [script](https://gist.github.com/jawinn/f466b237c0cdc5f92d96) to detect the slope using a raycast behind the player.
+So i can set the high of jump according to the slope/ incline angle of ground underneath.

 #### 3.2.10.
 [ToolTips.cs](scripts/ToolTips.cs)

-//ToolTips: displays tooltip on menu when a button is hovered**
+//ToolTips: displays tooltip on menu when a button is hovered

 Script to display tooltips.
 The content (title+content) is managed in a component on the GO.